The Creation of Custom Data Sets to Meet Customer Needs: A BSC Project

 With regard to pseudonymization, the regulation states that after extraction, binding data must be stored separately and far from the processed information.
 In addition, they must be subjected to certain measures to ensure their protection.

 In contrast, anonymized data is not regulated by the GDPR.
 But if the procedure does not comply with true anonymization, the resulting data will remain personal data.
-Sharing these data would incur a non-compliance with the GDPR.
+Sharing these data would incur non-compliance with the GDPR.

-Recommended reading: Compliance with Pseudonymization According to the GDPR
+Compliance with Pseudonymization According to the GDPR

-When organizations, companies or institutions share poorly anonymized information, they fail to comply with the GDPR and, as a result, may face the following consequences:
+When organizations, companies, or institutions share poorly anonymized information, they fail to comply with the GDPR and, as a result, may face the following consequences:

 In addition to the consequences outlined above, if the negligence comes from the company providing the anonymization service, the client may take legal action against their provider.